 Important things to do when you move

-4) You also need to change your address with the US post office.
-It would be best if you did this to make sure you receive any important documents or mail.
-You can either use the online form or go to a local post office and complete the form.
+- You also need to change your address with the U.S. post office.
+This will make sure you receive any important documents or mail.
+You can either use the online form or go to a local post office to complete the form.
 If you do it online, you will be charged $1 to prove your ID using a credit or debit card.
 If you do it at the post office, you will need to bring an ID with you, such as a driver’s license, but there will be no charge.

-5) If you have furniture you cannot bring with you, try to sell it.
-You can have a garage sale.
-If you need professional movers, make sure to search for the right fit according to your needs.
+- If you need professional movers, make sure to search for the right size mover according to your needs.
 Make sure to read the contract with the movers and know the conditions of the document.

-6) Tell any friends you have made that you are moving.
+- Tell friends you are moving.
 They might know someone in the new city who can help you.
 Make sure you give them your phone number and email address and ask for theirs in case you need help after you move.

-9) If you are receiving any benefits from your state (such as cash, food stamps, or healthcare), you will have to re-apply for all of these benefits if you move to a new state.
+- If you are receiving any benefits from your state (such as cash, food stamps, or healthcare), you will have to re-apply for benefits if you move to a new state.
 It will be up to the new state to decide what benefits you will receive.